When you see things from multiple perspectives, you realize you can achieve almost anything you want in far less time than you imagined.

 For example, if you want to quickly learn how to write viral articles, study several hundred headlines of viral articles.
 If you want to write a book, study just the table of contents of hundreds of books.
 These are your “lay-ups.”

 Start with small sets of information, then expand from there.
 By over-learning a particular category of learning, you’ll be able to better understand how it relates to the whole.
 You’ll also quickly be able to apply what you learn.
-You’ll quickly see the patterns others miss.
-Time will slow down for you as your cognitition expands.

 “The key secret to success is not excessive expertise, but the ability to use it.
 Knowledge is worthless unless it is applied.” — Max Lukominskyi